This scholarship is open to applicants from the European Union who have achieved excellent grades in their high school

 Notification of an Award

-If you are successfully awarded an EU Scholarship you will be notified in writing by the University of Northampton in September 2017.
-You will be required to advise Student Finance England of your UK bank account details as SFE will be making the payment our behalf.
+If you are successfully awarded an EU Undergraduate Scholarship you will be notified by email in September 2017.
+You will be required to advise Student Finance England of your UK bank account details as SFE will be making the payment on our behalf.

 General Terms and Conditions